iron-software/IronPdf.Examples/examples/combine-pdf-documents-without-using-adobe-acrobat/README.md

 {
     static void Main(string[] args)
     {
+        // Initialize the PDF renderer
-        var pdfGenerator = new ChromePdfRenderer();
+        var pdfRenderer = new ChromePdfRenderer();

-        // Example 1: Creating PDF from HTML string var htmlCode = "<h1>Welcome to IronPDF!</h1><p>Generate your PDF from an HTML string seamlessly.</p>";
+        // Example 1: Convert an HTML string to a PDF document var htmlContent = "<h1>Welcome to IronPDF!</h1><p>Generate a PDF from this HTML string.</p>";
-        var pdfFromHtml = pdfGenerator.RenderHtmlAsPdf(htmlCode);
+        var pdfFromHtmlString = pdfRenderer.RenderHtmlAsPdf(htmlContent);
-        pdfFromHtml.SaveAs("FromHtmlStringToPDF.pdf");
+        pdfFromHtmlString.SaveAs("ConvertedHTMLStringToPDF.pdf");

-        // Example 2: Creating PDF from HTML file var filePath = "your_html_file.html"; // Update this with the actual HTML file path var pdfFromFile = pdfGenerator.RenderHtmlFileAsPdf(filePath);
+        // Example 2: Convert a local HTML file to a PDF document var htmlFilePath = "path_to_your_html_file.html"; // Ensure you specify the correct HTML file path var pdfFromHtmlFile = pdfRenderer.RenderHtmlFileAsPdf(htmlFilePath);
-        pdfFromFile.SaveAs("FromFileToPDF.pdf");
+        pdfFromHtmlFile.SaveAs("ConvertedHTMLFileToPDF.pdf");

-        // Example 3: Creating PDF from a Web URL var websiteUrl = "https://ironpdf.com"; // Update this with the desired URL var pdfFromWebsite = pdfGenerator.RenderUrlAsPdf(websiteUrl);
+        // Example 3: Convert a web URL to a PDF document var webUrl = "http://ironpdf.com"; // Define the URL to convert var pdfFromUrl = pdfRenderer.RenderUrlAsPdf(webUrl);
-        pdfFromWebsite.SaveAs("FromUrlToPDF.pdf");
+        pdfFromUrl.SaveAs("ConvertedURLToPDF.pdf");
     }
 }
 ```

-This code snippet demonstrates three primary methods for generating PDFs: from plain HTML content, from an HTML file, and from a web URL, showcasing the versatility of IronPDF in handling different sources for PDF generation.
+This snippet demonstrates how to employ IronPDF to convert HTML data into PDF format from three different sources: directly from HTML strings, local HTML files, and web URLs, leveraging clear and concise code for each type.